season-framework/dizest/README.md

-# DIZEST : The Workflow Engine
+# DIZEST : A low-code platform for workflow-driven artificial intelligence and data analysis

 ## Introduction